mmuhlariholdings/mmuhlariholdings-website/README.md

 # mmuhlariholdings-website
-At M Muhlari Holdings (Pty) Ltd we harness technology to build African solutions that shape the world.
+At M Muhlari Holdings (Pty) Ltd we harness technology to deliver African solutions that shape the world.